bzhangGo/sltunet/README.md

 Check out [our paper](https://openreview.net/forum?id=EBS4C77p_5S) for more results on CSLDaily and DGS3-T.

+* Update (2023/04/02): note, for CSL-Daily, **we always adopt subword preprocessing (NOT character) for the target text and gloss sequence during training and inference**;
+We post-process the generated subword sequence into a character sequence at evaluation for char-level BLEU.

 ## Citation

 If you draw any inspiration from our study, please consider to cite our paper: